syangsy/syangsy/README.md

 🔭 Aspiring Machine Learning Engineer

 I love learning new skills and exploring my interests in CS.
 Taking initiative is key to growth — that's why I'm spending this summer building machine learning models at Break Through Tech.
 I'm now looking for an internship where I can contribute to real projects and learn from industry professionals.
-Got any leads?
+Know of any opportunities?
 Let me know!

 - 🔭 I'm currently working on **Sci-kit learn projects in Jupyter Notebook**